Cxvarisorka/ThinkHive/README.md

-# SaqaCode
+# ThinkHive

-**SaqaCode** is a Q&A platform designed specifically for Georgian-speaking developers.
+**ThinkHive** is a Q&A platform designed specifically for Georgian-speaking developers.
 It aims to foster a vibrant community where developers of all skill levels can ask questions, share knowledge, and collaborate on various tech topics.
-With a focus on localized content and community-driven support, SaqaCode provides a valuable resource tailored to the unique needs of the Georgian tech community.
+With a focus on localized content and community-driven support, ThinkHive provides a valuable resource tailored to the unique needs of the Georgian tech community.

 ## Features